claestom/lawcostoptseries/03_Log_Centralization_Commitment_Tiers/article.md

 ## Introduction

 Welcome to Part 3 of our comprehensive 5-part Azure Log Analytics cost optimization series.
-In [Part 1](../01_Detect_Unused_Tables/), we explored identifying and removing unused tables, and in [Part 2](../02_Log_Classifications/), we optimized costs through strategic table plan selection.
-Now, we turn our attention to **architectural cost optimization strategies** that can deliver enterprise-scale savings through log centralization, commitment tiers, and dedicated clusters.
+After covering unused tables ([Part 1](../01_Detect_Unused_Tables/)) and table plan optimization ([Part 2](../02_Log_Classifications/)), we now focus on **architectural cost optimization strategies** that can deliver enterprise-scale savings of 15-36% through log centralization, commitment tiers, and dedicated clusters.

-As your Azure environment grows, the traditional pay-as-you-go pricing model for Azure Monitor Logs can become increasingly expensive.
-This part focuses on leveraging Azure's volume-based pricing tiers and architectural patterns to achieve significant cost reductions—often 30-50% or more—while improving operational efficiency and centralized management.

 ### What You'll Learn in This Part

-This guide covers Azure Monitor pricing fundamentals and how commitment tiers provide predictable, volume-discounted pricing for consistent workloads.
-You'll understand when and how to implement dedicated clusters for large-scale environments, along with practical strategies for log centralization that maximize cost efficiency while maintaining security and compliance requirements.
+This guide covers Azure Monitor commitment tier pricing and how to implement dedicated clusters for aggregating workspace data to unlock volume discounts.
+You'll learn when these strategies make financial sense and how to implement them effectively.

-Whether you're managing distributed workspaces across multiple subscriptions or planning for future growth, this guide provides the architectural foundation needed to optimize costs at enterprise scale.

 *This is Part 3 of our 5-part series covering: Part 1 - Unused Tables, Part 2 - Table Plans, **Part 3 - Centralization & Commitment Tiers** (this article), Part 4 - Data Ingestion Control, and Part 5 - Advanced Optimization Strategies.*